mrscotty/openxpki-website/_posts/2011-09-02-config-intro.markdown

 The section “The Basics” describes what the parameters are and how they are named.
 It also explains the configuration directory and file layout.

 This document applies to OpenXPKI Version 1.0.

+> *Note: Starting with commit 83a39b33 from 8/23/2011, the new configuration
+> subsystem is available, but the initial deployment is still done via the
+> old XML configuration files.*

 # The Basics #